- The entire track was cut from the album before it could be recorded by the band. It was later recorded and added to Pink Floyd The Wall the film.

 This recording also features different percussion accents — short snare roll fills throughout, giving an already dark and emotional song an even more somber feel.
 The snare fills make the track sound more military or like a slow funeral march.
 If it’s even possible, this version is more solemn than the movie version.
 It’s the version I prefer.

-The song was originally titled “Anzio, 1944” .
+On the Bricks In The Wall demo, the song was originally titled “Anzio, 1944” .
 It’s a highly autobiographical song for Waters and tells the story behind perhaps the biggest brick in the wall — how Pink’s father died at the Battle of Anzio during World War II and by proxy Roger’s father, Eric Fletcher Waters.

 “In fact, there was some stuff in The Wall that was too personal as well… which showed up in the movie.
 There’s a song in the movie called “When The Tigers Broke Free” which is about my father being killed, which had been on the original Wall demo.
 It was part of the piece originally but which made them uncomfortable because it tied it down to specifically “this record is about Roger Waters” rather than Pink, which was a worry, reasonably enough, I suppose.”